 - In Everworld, Senna goes to meet her mother in Everworld-Egypt fully expecting her to be an all-powerful witch who may well choose to smack the crap out of her.
 Instead she discovers that her mother is little more than a sycophantic servant of the Amazons and nowhere near the intelligent villainess that her daughter grew up to be.
 If anything, Senna seems angry that she was abandoned for a life that wound up being so pointless.

-- In Percy Jackson, Percy naturally assumed from the way Annabeth talked about her father and stepmother that they treated her badly.
+- In Percy Jackson and the Olympians, Percy naturally assumed from the way Annabeth talked about her father and stepmother that they treated her badly.
 When he came to visit her home, they were friendly and helpful.

 - Kamen Rider Ryuki did an episode of this.